centresource/angularjs_rails_demo/README.md

 The documentation for the AngularJS 0.10 branch is at [http://docs-next.angularjs.org/](http://docs-next.angularjs.org/).
 The AngularJS changelog is at [https://github.com/angular/angular.js/blob/master/CHANGELOG.md](https://github.com/angular/angular.js/blob/master/CHANGELOG.md).

+There is currently an error with jQuery cycle in production.
+I'm trying to figure out what, in the asset pipeline, is causing the problem, but thus far without success.

 Angular.js in Rails
 ================